HeapSpace/heapcon/content/speakers/vladimir-dejanovic/microservices/index.md

 ---
 type: talk
-title: Hitchhiker's Guide to the Microservcies
+title: Hitchhiker's Guide to the Microservices
 description: >-
   The guide of how to move to the galaxy of Microservices and how far you should go, what to do, and what not to do.